eFoam: Foam cut to size

 What is foam density?

-In simple terms, foam density is a unit of measurement that depicts the strength of a piece of foam.
-It is usually measured as a decimal number and indicates the number of pounds each cubic foot of foam can withhold.
-The greater the density of foam the more supportive it will be, but it is important to recognise that a greater density doesn’t necessarily mean a firmer product.
-Density doesn’t determine a level of comfort, either.
+In simple terms, foam density measures the strength of a piece of foam, and it's the property that tells you most about longevity.
+It's usually given as a decimal indicating the number of pounds each cubic foot of foam can support.
+The greater the density, the more supportive and longer-lasting the foam, but a greater density doesn't necessarily mean a firmer product, and density doesn't determine comfort either.

-Foam density varies between different products as each foam type has different properties.
-Therefore, foam products cannot be directly compared by density alone.
-Higher density products tend to be more expensive than their lower density counterparts, and densities often range from 0.5 up to 6 or more.
+Density varies between products as each foam type has different properties, so foam can't be directly compared by density alone.
+Higher-density products tend to be more expensive than lower-density ones, and densities often range from 0.5 up to 6 or more.

 What is foam weight?